 I had my review ready to go live yesterday until I saw on the website that this new version of the game has an additional 100 levels… I couldn’t find them.
 I looked high and low and couldn’t find this elusive new ‘world’ with more challenging missions and the return of Baron Von Blubba.
 As such, I presumed you needed to either obtain all three stars on all levels, grab every EXTEND letter, or complete Hard mode – I set to work on earning these!
 I couldn’t get past the second boss in Hard mode, I kept dying and losing all my points making it impossible to get three stars, and I collected all but one letter (as I forgot when I was playing).
 Then, I realised where the new levels were…

 If you enter the arcade cabinet whilst the game is set to Hard mode, it becomes the ‘Arcade of the Future’, the ‘BB4F: The Baron is Back!’ bonus levels – I felt very stupid at this point.
 This is a new mode in which you try to ascend 100 levels without any continues, no fruit for points, no extra lives, and the threat of Baron Von Blubba every ten levels.
-That’s right, if no continues or extra lives doesn’t scare you, how about having levels with an invincible ghost-like creature which stalks you as you try to take out his minions!
+That’s right, if no continues or extra lives doesn’t scare you, how about having levels with an invincible ghost-like creature that stalks you as you try to take out his minions!
 To say these levels are hard is a big understatement.

 If you bought the Switch version, which didn’t have the online Leaderboards and the Baron levels at launch, it received a free update when the PS4 version launched, adding these into the game.